kananbashir/VocabularyQuiz/README.md

 - Room Database for data persistence
 - RecyclerView for displaying vocabulary lists and quiz questions
 - Gson library for JSON serialization/deserialization
-- Glide library for image loading (it didn't worked with different fragments)
+- Glide library for image loading (it didn't work with different fragments)

 ## Dependencies
 - AndroidX